National Public Safety Telecommunications Council

 Job History: Mike Corey has been a licensed Amateur Radio operator since 1988 and currently holds Amateur Extra Class license KI1U.
 He has been involved with the Amateur Radio Emergency Service since 1991 and served as Emergency Coordinator for Lafayette County, Mississippi from 2007-2010.
 He has also been involved with the National Weather Service SKYWARN® program for over 20 years and served as a local SKYWARN® coordinator in northern Mississippi.
 Mr. Corey, along with Victor Morris, authored the book “Storm Spotting and Amateur Radio” published by the ARRL, now in its second edition.
 He also served as co-managing editor of the ARRL Public Service Communications Handbook and is a regular contributor to QST.

 Telecommunications Background: Mr. Corey also has a background in public safety communications.
-From 2001-2006 he served as a communications officer for the Howard County Sheriff’s Department in Kokomo, Indiana.
-While there he chaired the communications contingency planning committee.
-From 2006-2010 he served as a communications officer with the University of Mississippi Police Department.
+From 2001-2006, he served as a communications officer for the Howard County Sheriff’s Department in Kokomo, Indiana.
+While there, he chaired the communications contingency planning committee.
+From 2006-2010, he served as a communications officer with the University of Mississippi Police Department.
 While at the University of Mississippi, he served as a public safety instructor and guest lecturer.
+Currently he serves as the ARRL representative to National Voluntary Organizations Active in Disasters and is involved in their technology working group.
+Mr. Corey also has served as an emergency management volunteer.
+From 2001-2005 he served, in a volunteer capacity, as a police officer and communications officer for the Kokomo-Howard County Emergency Management Agency.
+While in Mississippi, he volunteered to assist during hurricane Gustav with the St. Helena Parish Office of Homeland Security.
+Currently Mr. Corey serves as interim chair of Connecticut VOAD and on the Episcopal Relief and Development Disaster Response Committee for the Episcopal Church in Connecticut.

 Education: Mr. Corey holds a Bachelors degree from Indiana University with a concentration in Political Science and a Masters in Criminal Justice from the University of Mississippi.